Categories

 Drug Treatment

-While many people are prescribed scheduled drugs to control the anxiety associated with their Claustrophobia, they often have unwanted side affects, and certain drugs may be addictive.
+While many people are prescribed scheduled drugs to control the anxiety associated with their claustrophobia, they often have unwanted side affects, and certain drugs may be addictive.
 While prescription drugs may be beneficial, they may merely mask the symptoms without addressing the underlying problems.

 Cognitive Behavioral Therapy (CBT)